horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/balance/why-send-button-for-the-coin-appears-disabled.md

-# Why 'send' button appears disabled?
+# Why does the 'send' button for the coin appear disabled?

-In certain cases the 'Send' button may appear disabled (dimmed) in the interface.
+In certain cases, the 'Send' button may appear disabled (dimmed) in the interface.

 This happens when: